Sometimes there are good choices, and some other times, we have TOO many choices.

 They used to have ALL kinds of ad products .. sponsored stories.. questions.. offers…

-If you’re advertising your product or service, where do you even BEGIN?
+If you’re advertising online for your product or service, where do you even BEGIN?

 Seriously, Facebook… why do you make things so confusing?